-The Complete Guide to Amazon PPC in 2026
+The Complete Guide to Amazon PPC for Authors in 2026

 You just checked your Amazon ad dashboard and your stomach dropped.
-Your ACoS crept above 45% overnight, your best-selling product is getting outbid on its own brand name, and that new campaign you launched last week has burned through $800 with exactly three sales to show for it.
+Your ACoS crept above 45% overnight, your book is losing visibility on its own search terms, and that new campaign you launched last week has burned through $800 with exactly three sales to show for it.
 Sound familiar?

 You are not alone.
-Amazon PPC in 2026 is a different beast than it was even two years ago.
-Competition has intensified, CPCs have risen across nearly every category, and Amazon’s algorithm updates have quietly reshuffled the deck.
-Sellers who ran profitable campaigns on autopilot are suddenly watching margins evaporate.
+Amazon PPC for authors in 2026 is a different beast than it was even two years ago.
+Competition has intensified — more authors are advertising every day — CPCs have risen across nearly every book category, and Amazon’s algorithm updates have quietly reshuffled the deck.
+Authors who ran profitable campaigns on autopilot are suddenly watching their royalty margins evaporate.

-This guide is built for sellers who are tired of guessing.
-Whether you are spending $500 a month or $50,000, the fundamentals below will help you build campaigns that actually work.
+This guide is built for authors who are tired of guessing.
+Whether you are spending $200 a month promoting your debut novel or $10,000 on a backlist with twenty titles, the fundamentals below will help you build campaigns that actually sell books.

-Let’s name the elephant in the room: the Amazon advertising landscape has gotten significantly more crowded.
-More sellers are advertising, Amazon has expanded ad placements across its ecosystem, and the platform’s machine learning now plays a bigger role in who wins the auction.
+Let’s name the elephant in the room: the Amazon advertising landscape for books has gotten significantly more crowded.
+More authors and publishers are advertising, Amazon has expanded ad placements across Kindle, Audible, and product detail pages, and the platform’s machine learning now plays a bigger role in who wins the auction.

-Here is what has changed in 2026 that you need to know:
+Here is what has changed in 2026 that you need to know as an author:

-• AI-powered bidding is no longer optional.
-Amazon’s algorithmic bid adjustments now influence placements more aggressively than manual bids alone.
+- AI-powered bidding is no longer optional.
+Amazon’s algorithmic bid adjustments now influence placements more aggressively than manual bids alone — and this directly impacts how often your book appears in “Also Bought” sections.

-• New match type behavior means broad match campaigns can bleed money faster if you are not layering negatives properly.
+- New match type behavior means broad match campaigns can bleed money faster if you are not layering negatives properly — especially dangerous for authors with wide-genre keywords.

 If you have been running the same campaign structure for the last two years, you are almost certainly leaving money on the table — or worse, lighting it on fire.

-Campaign Structure: The Foundation Most Sellers Get Wrong
+Campaign Structure: The Foundation Most Authors Get Wrong

 The Single-Campaign Trap

 The most common mistake we see?
-Sellers who dump every product into one or two campaigns with a mix of automatic and manual targeting.
-This approach gives you almost zero control over where your budget goes.
+Authors who dump every book into one or two campaigns with a mix of automatic and manual targeting.
+This approach gives you almost zero control over where your budget goes — meaning your cozy mystery series might be competing against your own historical romance for ad dollars.

 Instead, build your campaigns around a tiered structure:

-• Research campaigns (automatic targeting, broad match manual): These exist solely to discover converting search terms.
+- Research campaigns (automatic targeting, broad match manual): These exist solely to discover converting search terms — the exact phrases readers type when looking for their next read.
 Keep bids conservative and harvest winners weekly.

-• Performance campaigns (exact match manual): This is where your proven keywords live.
+- Performance campaigns (exact match manual): This is where your proven keywords live — specific subgenre terms, reader phrases like “enemies to lovers slow burn,” and author comparison terms that convert.
 These campaigns get your highest bids and most aggressive budgets.

-• Defense campaigns (exact match on branded terms and top ASINs): Protect your own listings from competitors who are absolutely bidding on your brand name right now.
+- Defense campaigns (exact match on your author name and top book ASINs): Protect your own book detail pages from competing authors who are absolutely bidding on your audience right now.

 Portfolio Organization

-Group campaigns into portfolios by product line or category.
-This is not just organizational hygiene — it lets you set portfolio-level budget caps so a runaway campaign in one product line does not cannibalize spend from another.
+Group campaigns into portfolios by series, genre, or reader audience.
+This is not just organizational hygiene — it lets you set portfolio-level budget caps so a runaway campaign for one book does not cannibalize spend from another.
+For example, if your YA fantasy series is crushing it during a BookTok trend, you want it to scale without accidentally starving your literary fiction backlist.

-Here is a painful truth: that 50,000 monthly search volume keyword you are obsessing over is probably not your best opportunity.
-High-volume head terms are where the biggest advertisers compete with the deepest pockets.
-Unless you have a conversion rate significantly above category average, you are paying a premium to lose money.
+Here is a painful truth: that 50,000 monthly search volume keyword like “romance novels” you are obsessing over is probably not your best opportunity.
+High-volume head terms are where the biggest publishers compete with the deepest marketing budgets.
+Unless your book has thousands of reviews and a conversion rate significantly above your category average, you are paying a premium to lose money on clicks from window-shoppers.

-Focus instead on the mid-tail and long-tail keywords that signal purchase intent.
-“Stainless steel water bottle” has massive volume but vague intent.
-“32 oz insulated water bottle with straw lid” tells you exactly what the shopper wants — and if your product matches, your conversion rate will be dramatically higher.
+Focus instead on the mid-tail and long-tail keywords that signal genuine purchase intent from readers.
+“Romance novels” has massive volume but vague intent.
+“Slow burn enemies to lovers small town romance” tells you exactly what the reader wants — and if your book delivers, your conversion rate will be dramatically higher.

 The Negative Keyword Discipline